PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/README.md

         * *******************/
         window?.psaccountsVue?.init();

-        // Check if Account is associated before displaying Billing component if(window.psaccountsVue.isOnboardingCompleted() == true)
+        // Check if Account is associated before displaying the Billing component if(window.psaccountsVue.isOnboardingCompleted() == true)
         {
         	  /*********************